What is OpenVex?

 SBOMs and VEX

-Incorporating a software bill of materials (SBOM) is a powerful way of enabling visibility into your codebase so that vulnerabilities are easily identified in a timely manner.
-When vulnerabilities are made known through security advisories, software operators and other users can refer to the tool’s SBOM to see if they have dependencies associated with the specified vulnerability.
-In this way, SBOMs represent a significant step forward in security management, enabling software users to quickly identify vulnerabilities, which can otherwise can involve a significant amout of labor.
-For example, one federal agency reportedly spent 33,000 hours responding to the Log4j vulnerability at the expense of other priorities.
+Incorporating software bills of materials (SBOMs) is a powerful way of improving visibility into your codebase so that vulnerabilities can be identified in a timely manner.
+When vulnerabilities are made known through security advisories, code owners and other users can refer to the tool’s SBOM to see if they have dependencies associated with the specified vulnerability.

-Though the SBOM’s affordance of heightened visibility greatly improves an organization’s security posture, it can also be accompanied by an overproduction of false positives or vulnerabilities that are associated with an organization’s codebase but have been determined to not be exploitable in specific circumstances.
-This increase in false positives can impede upon an SBOM’s security utility as organizations are tasked with investigating the broadened list of vulnerabilities to see which ones pose genuine threats to their codebase.
-In this case, organizations may once again struggle to efficiently identify and respond to vulnerabilities before it is too late.
+This increase in false positives can hinder an SBOM’s security utility as organizations are tasked with investigating the broadened list of vulnerabilities to see which ones pose genuine threats to their codebase.
+In cases like this, organizations may once again struggle to efficiently identify and respond to vulnerabilities before it is too late.

 - NOT AFFECTED — No remediation is required regarding this vulnerability.